 Next, readings between 151 and 200 μg/m3 shows that the pollution level is unhealthy for everyone.
 AQIs between 201 and 300 μg/m3 indicate that pollution has reached a very unhealthy level for everyone.
 Finally, readings between 301 and 500 μg/m3 say you’re dealing with a hazardous level of indoor air pollution.

-Do HEPA Air Purifiers Remove PM2.5?
+Final Thoughts On Whether HEPA Air Purifiers Remove PM2.5

-Yes.
-Studies show that portable air purifiers help reduce PM2.5 pollution.
+A few studies show that portable air purifiers help reduce PM2.5 pollution.
 But they may not remove 100% of these microscopic particles.
 While installing an air purifier in your rooms is advisable, it’s not enough to resolve particle pollution.
 People should incorporate air cleaning devices into a wider indoor air pollution reduction strategy.